ztellman/automat/README.md

 ![](docs/automat.JPG)

-Automat is inspired by [Ragel](http://www.complang.org/ragel/).
-However, instead of defining a DSL, it allows finite state automata to be built using simple composition of functions.
+Automat is a library for defining and using finite-state automata, inspired by [Ragel](http://www.complang.org/ragel/).
+However, instead of defining a DSL, it allows them to be built using simple composition of functions.

 These automata, once compiled, are quite fast.
 A single transition takes ~5ns, which allows around 200 million transitions a second.
 This makes it appropriate for a wide variety of applications, including high-throughput parsing.